German Americans: Pennsylvania

 The tide of German immigration to Pennsylvania swelled between 1725 and 1775, with immigrants arriving as redemptioners or indentured servants.
 By 1775, Germans constituted about one-third of the population of the state.
 German farmers were renowned for their highly productive animal husbandry and agricultural practices.
 Politically, they were generally inactive until 1740, when they joined a Quaker-led coalition that took control of the legislature, which later supported the American Revolution.
 Despite this, many of the German settlers were loyalists during the Revolution, possibly because they feared their royal land grants would be taken away by a new republican government, or because of loyalty to a British German monarchy who had provided the opportunity to live in a liberal society.
 The Germans, comprising Lutherans, Reformed, Mennonites, Amish, and other sects, developed a rich religious life with a strong musical culture.
-Collectively, they came to be known as the Pennsylvania Dutch (from Deutsch).De Grauwe, Luc, "Emerging mother-tongues awareness in Dutch and German".
-In Linn & McLelland (eds).
-Standardization: Studies from the Germanic Languages. p.
-101, 104, passim.
+Collectively, they came to be known as the Pennsylvania Dutch (from Deutsch).